Labour and Socialist International: Response to Nazism

 The rise of Nazism in Germany increased pressure on the LSI and Comintern to cooperate.
 On 19 February 1933, the LSI Bureau issued a call for joint action of the SPD and the Communist Party of Germany against Adolf Hitler's regime.
 The Comintern responded by stating that they were not convinced of the sincerity of the declaration.
 However, the Comintern did soon call its national sections to form united fronts together with social democratic parties locally.
 The LSI, on its side, did not accept the notion of local social democrats forming united fronts with the Communist parties.
 However, as the Comintern adopted a more conciliatory tone, the resistance of the LSI against forming such united fronts on the national level softened.

 Within the LSI, a north–south cleavage emerged, as the Mediterranean LSI parties built fronts with the Communists whilst the British and Scandinavian parties rejected the notion of cooperation with the communists.
 With the German party in disarray, the British and Scandinavians became more influential within the LSI.
 Thus the space for socialist-Communist cooperation decreased.
 On 25 September 1934, the Comintern Executive issued a call for 'peace negotiations' between the two internationals, but the LSI rejected the offer.

 After the outbreak of the Spanish Civil War, the LSI and the International Federation of Trade Unions launched an 'Aid for Spain' campaign.
 The LSI/IFTU relief efforts were channelled through the Spanish Socialist Workers' Party (PSOE) and Unión General de Trabajadores (UGT).

 Colonial question

-Although the communists opposed colonialism, the LSI were generally supportive of colonialism.
-For example, the participation of the British Independent Labour Party in the communist-sponsored League against Imperialism caused a controversy within LSI, and the ILP was asked to break its ties with the League.
-However, the support of the LSI for colonialism was not complete.
+As with other matters, the LSI did not have a uniform position on the colonial question.
+The Labour Party, the largest Party LSI supported reform of colonial administration rather than opposing colonialism, while the French SFIO position was unclear or divided; by contrast, the Austrian and Scandinavian parties were more anti-colonial.
 Regarding the Rif War, the second LSI congress, held in Marseille August 22–27, 1925, adopted a resolution calling for support of the independence of the Rif and urging the League of Nations to accept the Rif Republic as a member.

+Many issues were divisive, including the China question.
+Another notable point of contention inside the league concerned the period participation of the British Independent Labour Party in the League against Imperialism, an organisation formed at the behest of the Comintern and which operated during the 1920s, seeking to gain in addition to Comintern parties, the membership and support of certain European LSI parties as well as anti-colonial Parties in the colonised orld.
+The majority of the LSI leadershup regarded it as an instrument of the Comintern front organisation and the LSI congress asked the ILP to break its ties with the League.